shakfu/py-js/source/projects/jmx/README.md

-# jmx: jupyter client for Max
+# jmx: jupyter client for nax

 This is a proof-of-concept subproject to build a [jupyter client](https://jupyter-client.readthedocs.io/en/stable/messaging.html) as a Max/MSP external.